cognicraftcc/embeddings-api/README.md

      ```
      docker-compose up -d
      ```

-3. If database is not set up or need to be upgrade following the instructions for database migrations below.

 4. To use the api point your app with the above parameters to the following url to access the api.
 Replace 'localhost' with the hostname or ip address if the app is remote.
      ```